Rico040/dart-raylib/README.md

 git submodule update --init --recursive
 ```

-After you have downloaded the submodules you can compile `raylib`:
+With the submodules downloaded you can start compiling `raylib`:

 ```sh
 cd vendor/raylib/src
 make PLATFORM=PLATFORM_DESKTOP RAYLIB_LIBTYPE=SHARED
 ```

+Then copy the compiled library to the example folder:

 ```sh
 cp ../libraylib.so.4.0.0 ../../../example/include/libraylib.so